ethereum/requests-for-proposals/rfps/state-expiry-initial-implementation-and-spec-development.md

 ### Stage 1 (1-3 months)

-"State Expiry" is currently only loosely specified in the linked Ethereum Research forum post.
-Additional research is necessary to extend what is layed out in the forum post into a more fully specified set of protocol changes.
+"State Expiry" is currently only loosely specified in the linked HackMD document.
+Additional research is necessary to extend what is layed out in the HackMD document into a more fully specified set of protocol changes.
 In this stage, vendor should focus on more detailed write ups, exploration into potential problems, exploration and understanding of any trade-offs present in the scheme, and continuous feedback and engagement from the core development community.

 ### Stage 2 (2-6 months)